microsoft/windows-dev-center-vsts-extension/README.md

 4. Click **Add new key**.
 On the following screen, copy the **Key** value, which corresponds to the **Client secret**.
 You *will not* be able to access this info again after you leave this page, so make sure to not lose it.
 For more information, see the information about managing keys in [Add and manage Azure AD applications](https://msdn.microsoft.com/windows/uwp/publish/manage-account-users#add-and-manage-azure-ad-applications).

+See more details on how to create a new Azure AD application account in your organizaiton's directory and add it to your Partner Center account [here](https://docs.microsoft.com/en-gb/windows/uwp/publish/add-users-groups-and-azure-ad-applications#create-a-new-azure-ad-application-account-in-your-organizations-directory-and-add-it-to-your-partner-center-account).

 ## Configuring your credentials

 Once you have obtained your credentials, you must configure them in VSTS so that the extension can access your Dev Center account and publish on your behalf.
 You must install the extension before being able to configure your credentials.
 Once the extension is installed, follow these steps: